 Don’t forget the late night visitors – Cockroaches!

 In urban homes, cockroaches are an everyday battle.
 They mainly get their way through into our homes from drainage covers and our left-over food are their happy meals.
-Below is a live video of a cockroach sniffing food that was left uncleaned from our sofa.
 This is what our carelessness and laziness can lead to!
 If you have ever fought the cockroach war, you would know how no matter what you use – sprays, chalks, powders – they seem like indestructible creatures.

 In the first place, let your kitchen shine before you hit bed, lest these creatures will shine their reign over our existences.